The Space of augmented stability conditions: Preliminaries

-\begin{proof} (1) follows from the observation that the subobjects $E \in \cC$ that admit a bound of the form \eqref{E:mass_bound} span a thick stable subcategory of $\cC$.
-The proof of (2) is analogous to that of \Cref{L:simplify_boundedness}, and (3) follows from the fact that $m_\sigma(E) \leq r m_\tau(E)$ for some $r>0$ if $d(\sigma,\tau)<\infty$. \end{proof}
+\begin{proof} (1) follows from the observation that the objects $E \in \cC$ that admit a bound of the form \eqref{E:mass_bound} span a thick stable subcategory of $\cC$.
+The proof of (2) is analogous to that of \Cref{L:simplify_boundedness}. \end{proof}